shreyasgowda63/NS_3/src/internet-apps/doc/internet-apps.rst

 * ``Transactions``: A random variable used to set the transaction numbers.
 * ``SolicitJitter``: The jitter in milliseconds that a node waits before sending a Solicit to the server.
+* ``IaidValue``: The identifier of a new Identity Association that is created by a client.

 The following values can be initially set on the client interface before stateful DHCPv6 begins.
 However, they are overridden with values received from the server during the message exchange:
 * ``RenewTime``: The time after which client should renew its lease.